What is Oriel?

 Scotland is one Unit of Application and consists of the four regions in Scotland.

 Can I change details on my application form after I submit it?

 Once an application has been submitted, the applicant is unable to withdraw or amend the application.
 Applicants can only amend their personal contact details, referee details and UoA preferences once they have submitted their application.
 Linked applicants cannot ammend their UoA preferences after the application window has closed or their link will be broken.
-Please see the Academic Foundation webpages for information regarding AFP applications.
+Please see the Specialised Foundation Programme webpages for separate information regarding SFP applications.

 Am I allocated to a one- or two-year programme?

 All trainees allocated to the Scottish Foundation School are allocated to a two-year programme.

 For the Foundation Programme, trainees in the North and West are allocated to a fixed two-year rotation.
 In the East and South East trainees are allocated to a fixed F1 rotation and their F2 allocation is decided through an allocation process which takes place part-way through the F1 year.

 For the Specialised Foundation Programme (SFP), trainees in the East, North and West are allocated to a fixed two-year rotation.
 In the South East trainees are allocated to a fixed F1 rotation and their F2 allocation is decided through an allocation process which takes place part-way through the F1 year.

 For Foundation Priority Programmes (FPP), trainees are allocated to a fixed two-year rotation.

 Can I do either my F1 or my F2 training abroad if I accept a place in the Scottish Foundation School?